Hunter in the Dark: Discover Anomalous Network Activity Using Deep Ensemble Network: DarkHunter

 \begin{enumerate}

-\item \textbf{Nominal Conversion.} The function applies label encoding technique \cite{hancock2020survey} to convert textual notations such as IP addresses and protocols into machine-readable form.
-Since the function employs labels to represent long feature value, creating reductions in the computation required by decision-making.
+\item \textit{Data Consolidation.} The traffic data can be collected from multiple sources and have various formats, such as .argus, .log, and .json.
+The data consolidation merges the data records with a unified format.
+In addition, to ensure the data quality, the function also removes duplicate records and replaces missing data with the mean value of the related features.

-\item \textbf{Mean Imputation.} Some records may have empty fields, which may generate biased evaluations.
-Therefore, we use mean imputation function to substitute each missing data with the mean value of its feature, which is a reasonable estimate of randomly chosen observations and maintains the sample size.
+\item \textit{Nominal Conversion.} There are many categorical features in the traffic flow, such as IP address and protocol, which cannot be fed straight into the neural network.
+The nominal conversion applies label encoding technique \cite{hancock2020survey} to convert the textual notation into a machine-readable form.
+Since the function employs digital codes to represent long textual values, the amount of computation by the neural network is reduced.

-\item \textbf{Dimension Normalization.} The features with larger magnitudes will completely dominate other features in model fitting, eventually leading to a bias in the predictions.
-To handle the problem, the function leverages min-max normalization \cite{garcia2015data} to reconstruct the features on a scale of 0 to 1 so that each feature contributes equally.
-It also improves the stability and accelerates the back-propagation in training.
+\item \textit{Dimension Normalization.} The features with larger magnitudes in the traffic data records may dominate in model fitting, leading to biased predictions.
+The dimension normalization uses the min-max normalization \cite{garcia2015data} to reconstruct data in each feature on a scale of 0 to 1 so that all features contribute to model fitting equally.
+The normalization also improves the learning stability and accelerates the back-propagation in training.

 \end{enumerate}